on this page

 - go to appointments with your employment services provider, if you have one.

-If you’re required to look for work, you need to do all of the following:
+You may need to look for work as a requirement to keep getting your payment.
+You’ll need to do all of the following:

 - go to all job interviews

 - accept any offer of suitable paid work

-- not leave a job, training course or program without a valid reason.
+- not leave a job, training course or program, unless you have a valid reason.

 If you don’t meet your requirements, demerits and financial penalties may apply.

-You have mutual obligation requirements if you get any of these:
+You have mutual obligation requirements if you get:

 - JobSeeker Payment